Be warned... that frog loves eating leechers.

 - When Something Awful's paywall went up during the finale of Dangan Ronpa LP, they discovered people on Tumblr were leeching images, and redirected it to an image of a girl lifting a table in rage with the tagline "STOP LEECHING YOU FUCKS"

-- Jameth, a user of Encyclopedia Dramatica keeps an eye on his bandwidth and if enough people hotlink to an image, he'll replace it with a photo of four black men being lynched with this suitably offensive message: "NO NIGGERS" printed on it.
+- Jameth, a user of Encyclopedia Dramatica keeps an eye on his bandwidth and if enough people hotlink to an image, he'll replace it with a photo of four black men being lynched with this suitably offensive message: "NO NIGGERS" printed on it, invoking the /b/elief on 4chan about larceny and Americans with African heritage.
 It's bad enough that it won't even be linked to here.